snehmore/Git_Demo_Test/README.md

-This is visible in Readme.md
-Apple and Pineapple
-Dmart and Reliance Smart
+This repository is created to study GitHub as a fresher.